Emerging Learning Design is pleased to announce the new Journal of Emerging Learning Design (ELDJ).

 The journal’s editor-in-chief is Cigdem Penbeci Talgar, Acting Director of the Research Academy for University Learning and the managing editor is AJ Kelton, Director of Emerging & Instructional Technology for the College of Humanities and Social Sciences, both at MSU.

-Registration for the Emerging Learning Design 2013 Conference is currently open and can be found at http://eld.montclair.edu/registration/ So feel free to share this email with your friends and colleagues.
+Registration for the Emerging Learning Design 2013 Conference is currently open and can be found at http://eld.montclair.edu/

 We are very much looking forward to the keynote presentation by our special guest, Dr. Christopher Hoadley from New York University